 The new Olympus OM-D E-M1 Mark II lists at $1999 US.
 An increase of $600 over the Mark I when it came out.
 So is this new camera with a price that is higher than some full frame DSLRs?

-Let’s take a look at the features that the Olympus OM-D Mark II has over the Mark I.
+Features that the Olympus OM-D Mark II has over the Mark I

 - Higher resolution (20.4 megapixel) sensor, Improved dynamic range and noise performance.